real-or-random/bips2bib/README.md

 ### Just need the latest BibTeX file?

-Grab the artifact from the latest [nightly run](https://github.com/real-or-random/bips2bib/actions/workflows/nightly.yml).
+Grab the artifact from the latest (nightly) run of the [GitHub Actions workflow](https://github.com/real-or-random/bips2bib/actions/workflows/generate-bib.yml?query=branch%3Amain+is%3Asuccess).